gbenroscience/layman/README.md

 **_layman_** is a constraint layout library for html pages.

-Client side includes, popups, side menus and more design goodies(lol)
+Client side includes, dynamic loading and rendering of html sections, popups, side menus and more design goodies(lol)

+## npm?
+`npm install laymanjs`

 Here are some example pages designed using `layman`: